d3kryption/ubuntu_perforce_server_setup/README.md

 ## Limitations
 - Ubuntu based only - I tried to get it working on Debian what I normally use but either packages weren't available or they were out of date.
 Without a lot of messing around updating sources its just easier to use Ubuntu for now.

+- Randomly sometimes the script will just stop running.
+No idea why.
+You can try to view the last thing it ran then re-run from there.
+If you can let me know WHICH bit it stopped on, I can try to fix.

 ## 🛠️ Installation Steps - development

 Video: